Sreya262/Hr-/README.md

 ## 📁 Files Included

-- `HR_Analytics_Dashboard.twbx` – Packaged Tableau Workbook
+- `HR DASHBOARD.twb` – Packaged Tableau Workbook
-- `hr_data.xlsx` – Sample HR dataset used in this project
+- `HR Data.xlsx` – Sample HR dataset used in this project
 - `dashboard screenshot.png` – Preview of the final dashboard

 ## 🧠 What I Learned